jpalladino84/Python-Roguelike-Framework/README.md

 ## Thoughts on building this game out more
 For those that find this wish to contribute here are my thoughts on what I would like to do:

-- Add more levels.
--- There is only a single level to the dungeon.
-Once the user finds the 'Cone of Dunshire' the game will end.
--- add stairs that will allow the user to descend to the next level.

 - Cap the player health at 30 (or what ever the maximum would be for current level.
 -- If the player picks up a health potion it will add 10 to the current amount of hp the player has.
 This will allow the player to go over 30.